sherlock-project/sherlock/removed_sites.md

 ```

 ## TikTok
 As of 2023.12.21, TikTok returns false positives.
 This is because the webpage returns a somewhat blank page.
-This prevents us from being able to check for the existance of usernames.
+This prevents us from being able to check for the existence of usernames.
 Proxitok does not work either.

 ```json
   "TikTok": {